Archive for November, 2005

 Czeslaw Milosz won the 1980 Nobel Prize for Literature and was cited for giving voice to “man’s exposed condition in a world of severe conflicts.”
 Milosz published his first poems in 1930 and wrote nearly until the day he died in 2004, at the age of 93.
 Born in Lithuania and raised in Russia and Poland, he came to the U.S. in 1960, when he accepted a position at the University of California, Berkeley.
 His work was banned in Poland for many decades but nevertheless reached Polish readers through the underground press (samizdat, in Russian).
 After winning the Nobel, though, he was able to return to Lithuania and Poland; he lived in Cracow for the rest of his life.

 His most famous book is probably The Captive Mind (1953), widely studied in the U.S. for its portrayal of totalitarianism and life behind the Iron Curtain.
 In this prose work, Milosz argues that the most effective dissent comes from those with the weakest stomachs: the mind can rationalize a great deal, but the stomach can only take so much.
 His most widely anthologized poem is “Campo dei Fiori” in which he responds to the Warsaw ghetto, which he saw in 1943.
-Continue Reading »
+Read the rest of this entry »